kjspring/dsc-phase-2-project-v2-3/README.md

 ### Data Cleanup

+The median house sold in King County, WA between 2014 to 2015 was for \$450,000.
+The median house sold was 1910 square feet, 3 bedroom, 2.25 bathrooms, and 47 years old.
+The home sale price range was \\$78,000 and to \\$7,700,000.

 #### Missing Data

 The data in the `waterfront`, `view`, and `yr_renovated` had `NaN` values.
 There are placeholder values in `yr_renovated` and `sqft_basement`. `yr_renovated` has 0 for over 95% of values which means the property was not renovated. `sqft_basement` has `?` for about 2% of its values.